 ‘I […] began to dance to the strange abstracted music, for some reason as beautiful now as Lorraine Drexel‘s wistful eyes.
 “Did you say it was all over?
 Carol, it‘s only just beginning.
 The whole world will be singing.”’ – James Graham Ballard in 1957

+Thinking like a luthier, how do we make musical instruments today?
+Can we use technology as a tool in the urban context to design spaces and devices that make us feel well?
 In the video below you can see how the frequency that a material resonates to can be calculated and simulated.
-Here I am using Pure Data.
+Here I am using the software, Pure Data.
 These calculations could be linked to a 3D modelling software to simulate the sound while modelling the 3D sculpture.